edgedb/edgedb/docs/guides/deployment/azure_flexibleserver.rst

 Azure
 =====

-:edb-alt-title: Deploying EdgeDB to Azure
+:edb-alt-title: Deploying Gel to Azure

 In this guide we show how to deploy EdgeDB using Azure's `Postgres Flexible Server